lcjury/Chilean-Administrative-Division/README.md

-# Chilean-Administrative-Division
+# Administrative: Political Administrative Division

-This package provide an command to create the neccesary migrations to store political administrative division on your database.
+This package provide a command to create the neccesary to work with political administrative division on your database.

 The `make:administrative` command will provide you with Region, Province and Commune models, the migrations for those models and seeders for some countries